MinFER639/PPG-and-ECG-analyzer/README.md

-# PPG-and-EKG-analyzer
+# PPG-and-ECG-analyzer
- Application for PPG and EKG analysis.
+ Application for PPG and ECG analysis.
 Matlab.

 Application for testing ECG and PPG waveforms.
 It allows you to examine the parameters:
 - signal length